 When to Get Orlando Homeowners Insurance

 The only time it’s too late to get insurance is when a tropical storm or hurricane watch or warning has been issued for any area in Florida.
 Insurance companies control how long that bind suspension lasts – sometimes it’s days before and after a storm has passed.
-Plan for this eventuality if you need home insurance on a deadline, such as when you’re closing on a home in Orlando or you want to switch insurance providers before your current policy renews.
+Exceptions for previously scheduled closings may be submitted for approval, but plan ahead when you’re closing on a home in Orlando or if you want to switch insurance providers during hurricane season.

-Additionally, if you’re paying a mortgage in Orlando, you’re legally required to have insurance.
+Additionally, if you have a mortgage in Orlando, your lender does require you to have insurance.

 Median Cost of Orlando Homeowners Insurance